 - The STEM ecosystem is fragmented, which increases likelihood of duplication.

 The IPPR went on to suggest a holistic approach to shaping girls’ ideas of what the future holds for them, driven by intervention at a much younger age.
 Using inclusion training for teachers, access to diverse role models and mentors for pupils from primary school onwards.
 Better careers advice would help to de-mystify career options in science – again, this should start as early as possible, and be implemented in the primary school curriculum, and it should also involve working with local employers.

 Because aspirations are in part shaped by family and other key influencers, it is also important to work with families to boost science capital, meaning more students and families know that pursuing science keeps doors open instead of shutting them down, and would meant that more young girls will consider engineering as a rewarding and fruitful career option.

-ONLY 30 available!
-Purchase your “Women in Engineering” Tickets for AutoSens, Detroit today
+LIMITED number available!
+Purchase your “Women in Engineering” Tickets for AutoSens, Brussels today